-What is a Smart Work Zone System SWZS?
+What are the benefits of a Smart Work Zone System?

-If properly designed and implemented, SWZ systems can:
+When properly designed and implemented, Smart Work Systems can:

 - Reduce Accidents and Save Lives by making work zones safer for highway workers and motorists.